alphauslabs/oops/README.md

 ## TODO
 PR's are welcome!
+- [ ] Parsing and assertions for response JSON payloads
 - [ ] Support for other scripting engines other than `bash/sh`, i.e. Jinja
 - [ ] Store reports to some storage, i.e. S3, GCS, etc.
 - [ ] Support for AKS + Service Bus